naim1405/true-recall/README.md

 ### Installation

-1. Download `true-recall.exe` from the latest release
+1. Download `true-recall.exe` from the [latest release](https://github.com/yourusername/true-recall/releases)
-2. Run `true-recall.exe`
+2. Place it anywhere you like (Desktop, Program Files, etc.)
+3. Double-click to run
-3. Look for the True Recall icon in your system tray
+4. Look for the True Recall icon in your system tray
-4. Use the default hotkey **Alt+N** to cycle between monitors
+5. Use the default hotkey **Alt+N** to cycle between monitors

+**That's it!** The config file (`true-recall.ini`) is created automatically on first run.

 ### Usage